prancer-io/cloud-validation-framework/docs/docs/snapshots/azure.md

 | Virtual machines | Microsoft.Compute/virtualMachines |
 | MySQL databases | Microsoft.DBforMySQL/servers/{replaceThisWithServerName}/databases |

 The important part to remember is that if you find an **Azure** api endpoint in the documentation, you usually just need to copy and paste everything after the `providers/` in the endpoint and paste it in the node type.
+For more information, you can check the [Azure documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-services-resource-providers)

 ### Resource id